Gifted Learners · Ages 4.5 – 14

 Agency as the Goal

-The measure isn't test scores.
+The measure isn't a test score.
 It's whether your child owns their learning, sets their goals, and follows through.

 In a world with AI,